 The home of the world-famous Kentucky Derby just had to be on this list.
 Located in Churchill Down, Kentucky, USA, it is America’s most famous horse race.
 On Kentucky Derby day, Louisville’s town comes to a standstill as residents (and visitors) stay glued to their seats, watching the best horses in the world compete for glory.
 Its track is oval-shaped, running across a mile of dirt.

 Located in Ascot, Berkshire in the U.K., this five-day festival called the Royal Ascot is a huge sporting and social occasion.
 Famous races that happen here include the Gold Cup, St James Palace Stakes, and Clarence House Chase.
+If you are looking for one of the most exciting new sports betting sites to punt on these events, Betbull is the place, according to British Racecourses.
 The mad Queen Anne is the one who began Ascot during the Stuart Period.
 Since then, it has developed to become the global phenomenon known and loved by millions today.

 This neext event is located in Bois De Boulogne in France.
 The prominent races here include the Prix du Cadran, Prix de l’Arc de Triomphe and Grand Prix de Paris.
 It is famous for its false home stretches.
 This means the winning post is placed farther away than normal to test the racehorses on equine stamina.
 The Hippodrome de Longchamp, which is often called the Paris Longchamp, is known as the place of Europe’s richest horse race.